gpertea/stringtie/README.md

 ```
 stringtie [-o <output.gtf>] [other_options] <read_alignments.bam>
 ```
+The main input of the program (_<read_alignments.bam>_) must be a SAM, BAM or CRAM file with RNA-Seq read alignments sorted by their genomic location (for example the `accepted_hits.bam` file produced by TopHat, or HISAT2 output sorted with `samtools sort` etc.).

 The main output is a GTF file containing the structural definitions of the transcripts assembled by StringTie from the read alignment data.
 The name of the output file should be specified with the `-o` option.
 If this `-o` option is not used, the output GTF with the assembled transcripts will be printed to the standard output (and can be captured into a file using the `>` output redirect operator).

-The main input of the program (_<read_alignments.bam>_) must be a SAM, BAM or CRAM file with RNA-Seq read alignments sorted by their genomic location (for example the `accepted_hits.bam` file produced by TopHat, or HISAT2 output sorted with `samtools sort` etc.).
-The output

 __Note__: if the `--mix` option is used, StringTie expects two alignment files to be given as positional parameters, in a specific order: the short read alignments must be the first file given while the long read alignments must be the second input file.
 Both alignment files must be sorted by genomic location.
 ```